Consensys/doc.web3signer/docs/concepts/tls.md

 ---
-description: Learn about secure communication using TLS.
+description: Learn about secure communication using TLS in Web3Signer.
 sidebar_position: 2
 ---